This publication presents the following information:

 This third edition builds on the second edition, which included observations and lessons learned from the March 11, 2011 Tohoku tsunami; revised and enhanced the debris impact expression to remove over-conservatism in the prior edition; and updated reference documents to the most current versions.

-This document is a resource for engineers, architects, state and local government officials, building officials, community planners, and building owners who are considering the construction and operation of tsunami-resistant structures that are intended to be a safe haven for evacuees during a tsunami event.
-It provides guidance on the design and construction of structures that could be used as a refuge for vertical evacuation above rising waters associated with tsunami inundation, and includes specific recommendations on loading, configuration, location, operation, and maintenance of such facilities.
-It is intended for use in areas of the United States that are exposed to tsunami hazard, but that should not preclude the use of this guidance for facilities located in other areas exposed to similar hazards.
+This report is intended as a resource for state and local government officials, community planners, engineers, architects, building officials, emergency managers, tsunami planning activists, and building owners who are considering the construction and operation of tsunami-resistant structures that are intended to provide a safe haven for evacuees during short-term, high-risk tsunami events.
+It provides guidance on the planning, location, operation, design, and construction of structures that could be used as a refuge for vertical evacuation above rising waters associated with tsunami inundation.
+Much of the information contained in a report originally published as a companion to the first edition, FEMA P-646A, Vertical Evacuation from Tsunamis: A Guide for Community Officials (FEMA, 2009) has now been incorporated directly into this third edition.